pandura/postgresql_command/README.md

 UPDATE -table_name- SET -column_name- = 'value' WHERE ... \
 example UPDATE person SET car_id = 1 WHERE id = 2;/
 \
+--DELETE records with foreign keys records which has foreign key which is use in other table we can't delete with method DELETE FROM car WHERE id = 111; To delete we mast first delete record where foreign key is used or update this record \

+\
----INNER HOINS => method of combaine two tables, method take all common records not this which don't have FOREIGN KEYS.
+---INNER JOINS => method of combaine two tables, method take all common records not this which don't have FOREIGN KEYS.
 Importent si Foreign keys, one table direct to second \
 SELECT * FROM -one_table_name- JOIN -two_table_name- ON -one_table_name-.forein_key = -two_table_name-.id \
 example => SELECT * FROM person JOIN car ON person.car_id = car.id; \
 \